 I attended Melbourne University where l obtained a Bachelor of Arts, majoring in history and criminology.
-I acquired a broad range of historical knowledge and understanding; l developed the ability to evaluate information and data and comment critically on contemporary sources and secondary material; and l learnt to present well written, clearly expressed, coherently organised reports.
+I acquired a broad range of historical knowledge and understanding.
+I developed the ability to evaluate information and data and comment critically on contemporary sources and secondary material.
+I also learnt to present well written, clearly expressed, coherently organised reports.

-I believe that l am well equipped to undertake research projects on your behalf.
-I will present you with family tree charts and pedigree reports including Ahnentafel and descendant reports.
+I believe that l am well equipped to undertake family history research projects on your behalf.
+When you hire me to prepare a ‘Family History Research Project’ l will present you with family tree charts and pedigree reports including Ahnentafel and descendant reports.
 I will also collaborate the research into a personalised family history story intertwining local historical data with stories and events from your ancestor’s lives.